Not to be sniffed at: Agony of post-COVID-19 loss of smell

 “You need an enormous amount of an odor to be able to smell something,” he told her.
 “You haven’t completely lost your sense of smell but nor is it good.”

-He sent her away with some homework: six months of olfactory rehab.
-Twice daily, choose two or three scented things, like a sprig of lavender or small pots of fragrances, and smell them for two to three minutes, he ordered.
+He sent her away with homework: six months of olfactory rehab.
+Twice daily, choose two or three scented things, like a sprig of lavender or jars of fragrances, and smell them for two to three minutes, he ordered.

 “If you smell something, great.
 If not, no problem.
 Try again, concentrating hard on picturing the lavender, a beautiful purple bloom,” he said.
 “You have to persevere.”

 Losing the sense of smell can be more than a mere inconvenience.
-Smoke from a spreading fire, a gas stove left on, or the stink of rotten food can all pass dangerously unnoticed.
+Smoke from a spreading fire, a gas leak, or the stink of rotten food can all pass dangerously unnoticed.
 Fumes from a used diaper, dog’s dirt on a shoe or sweaty armpits can be embarrassingly ignored.

 And as poets have long known, scents and emotions are often like lovers entwined.

 Evan Cesa used to relish meal times.
 Now they’re a chore.
-A family dish dinner in September that suddenly seemed flavorless first flagged to the 18-year-old sports student that COVID-19 had attacked his senses.
+A fish dinner in September that suddenly seemed flavorless first flagged to the 18-year-old sports student that COVID-19 had attacked his senses.
 Foodstuffs became mere textures, with only residual hints of sweet and saltiness.

 Five months later, breakfasting on chocolate cookies before classes, Cesa still chewed without joy, as though swallowing cardboard.